WebOrigami/docs/src/content/cli/intro4.md

 ## Use a graph as a map

-<span class="tutorialStep"></span> Suppose that you have base data, like an array of people:
+Suppose that you have base data, like an array of people:

 ```console
 $ ori people.yaml